 - Included all of the requested information about your high school records on your college application

 You can view your placement results in your eServices account.
-From your eServices dashboard, click on the Academic Records tile, then Placements.
+From your eServices dashboard, click on the Academic Record tile, then Placements.

 Submit Your High School Records for Placement